Eva Horáková: Life and career

-The youngest of three children of Jiřina Němcová and Zdeněk Němec, she began her basketball career at the age of 18.
-She played for the Czech Republic national team in 1992 Summer Olympics, which finished at sixth place.
-In 1997, she entered the Women's National Basketball Association (WNBA) and went on to spend five seasons playing for the now-defunct Cleveland Rockers.
 She was named a member of the All-WNBA first team and second team in 1997 and 1998 respectively.
 During the 2000 WNBA season, she set a league record by making 66 consecutive free throws.
 She was the ninth WNBA player to score 1,000 career points.

+Her final WNBA game ever was played on 21 July 2001 in a 56 - 41 victory over the Charlotte Sting.
+In her final game, Němcová played for 12 minutes and missed all four of her field goal attempts, but was still able to record 1 point, 1 assist and 2 rebounds.

 In 2005, Němcová won a gold medal with the Czech national team at the Eurowomen tournament.